Harshita3007/library-finale/README.md

 * Login with username and password
 * Create an account
-* Reset password
 * Search movie of choice
-* Add you favourite movies to a list called MyList
+* Add you favourite movies to a list called Watchlist

 ## Technologies